 What’s your hope for telling your story in this forum?

-Call to Action:
+Step 5: Call to Action

+At the end of each story we share we always have a call to action.
 Think of which organization (must be a recognized 501(c)(3) non-profit or the equivalent, when located outside of the United States) you’d like your story to help drives donations towards.

+Please feel free to send an e-mail to Charles Chan Massey, Executive Director if you need any additional information or guidance along the way.
 Most of all, thank you for your time and for your willingness to share your story.

 We have open video shoots in the Los Angeles area and other locations several times a year.

 If you’re interested in sharing your story on video please complete the following information and we’ll contact you when our next shoot is scheduled.